LWhatever/model-free-GPS-AE/README.md

 ## Acknowledgment

-This project extensively leverages the functionalities of the following relevant projects:
+This project has been vastly inspired by the following open-source projects and incorporates some of their functional components:

 [Rassibassi/claude: End-to-end learning of optical communication systems](https://github.com/Rassibassi/claude)